marqueda/SFS-scripts/README.md

 - visualize 2D-SFSs and compare observed and simulated 2D-SFSs present in the same folder
 - visualize 1D-SFSs and compare observed and simulated 1D-SFSs present in the same folder SFS must be in the correct format (see above) and it currenlty supports only SFS files with a single SFS stored.

+### fold1DSFS.R & fold2DSFS.R

+These scripts fold unfolded 1D or 2D SFS.
+Currently supports only SFS files with a single SFS stored.